Nitrokey/nethsm/docs/system-design.md

 During system restore, the backup is decrypted by **S-Keyfender** using an ephemeral _Backup Key_ computed from the _Backup Passphrase_ provided by the user and, if the decryption is successful, all _User Data_ is restored.
 In order to be able to operate on the restored data, the NetHSM also requires an _Unlock Key_.
 In practice this means that either the corresponding _Unlock Passphrase_ current at the time of the backup must be known to the person restoring the backup, or the backup must have been restored on the same hardware unit which has created it, and [Unattended Boot](#sec-us-ub) must have been enabled.
 For details refer to [Encryption Architecture](#sec-dd-ea).

-**Note (Unprovisioned)**: For the avoidance of doubt, partial backup and restore are _not_ provided when restoring from an unprovisioned state.
-This implies that restoring a backup may change the network and TLS endpoint configuration of the NetHSM, and also the _Unlock Passphrase_, to those current at the time of the backup.

 **Note (Operational)**: When restoring from an operational state, only _Authentication Store_ and _Key Store_ are restored.
 Data in _Configuration Store_ and _Domain Key Store_ is ignored.

+**Note (Unprovisioned)**: For the avoidance of doubt, partial restore is _not_ provided when restoring from an unprovisioned state.
+This implies that restoring a backup may change the network and TLS endpoint configuration of the NetHSM, and also the _Unlock Passphrase_, to those current at the time of the backup.

-When performing backups, **S-Keyfender** serializes (but _not_ decrypts) the contents of each data store (i.e. _User Data_) into a JSON format, and encrypts the result with the _Backup Key_.
+When performing backups, **S-Keyfender** serializes (but _not_ decrypts) the contents of each data store (i.e. _User Data_) into a binary format, and encrypts the result with the _Backup Key_.
 This will only backup a snapshot of each data store without history.
-During system restore, the reverse process is performed; the contents of each data store are de-serialized from the JSON format and inserted into the store.
+During system restore, the reverse process is performed; the contents of each data store are de-serialized from the binary format and inserted into the store.

 ## Communication with S-Platform {#sec-dd-ta-cws}

-The **S-Keyfender** subject uses a communication channel with **S-Platform** to conduct operations that need low-level platform functionality: reboot, shutdown, reset, update, and retrieving the *Device Key*.
+The **S-Keyfender** subject uses a communication channel with **S-Platform** to conduct operations that need low-level platform functionality: reboot, shutdown, reset, update, and retrieving the TPM data including the *Device Key*.
 The protocol is line-based over a TCP stream, where **S-Platform** is listening on a socket for client connections - only a single client connection at any time is supported.

 The client, after establishing the TCP stream, sends the command (all uppercase) followed by a single newline character.
 The server replies with either "OK" or "ERROR", optionally followed by a whitespace character and printable ASCII characters, terminated with a newline character.

 Some sample sessions:

-    | C->S: DEVICE-KEY\n
+    | C->S: PLATFORM-DATA\n
     | S->C: OK abcdef\n

     | C->S: SHUTDOWN\n